-The Slotman lab is headed by Michel Slotman and investigates the evolutionary genetics and genomics of pathogen transmitting mosquitoes.
-A major focus are the African malaria mosquitoes of the An. gambiae complex.
+The Slotman lab is headed by Michel Slotman and investigates the evolutionary and behavioral genetics and genomics of pathogen transmitting mosquitoes.
+A major focus are the African malaria mosquitoes of the An. gambiaecomplex.
 Our work is driven both by fundamental questions about the behavior and evolution of these disease vectors, as well as by a desire to provide the insights needed to develop novel and more efficient vector control.
-Additionally, we are interested in understanding the impact of current vector control on mosquito populations.
-Our work in this area has focused on malaria mosquito populations on Bioko Island, Equatorial Guinea through our collaboration with Medical Care Development International (MCDI) which implements the Bioko Island Malaria Control Project (BIMCP).
-Current research topics in the lab include the adaptation of the olfaction system of An. gambiae to human hosts, the genomics of behavioral resistance on Bioko Island, and the genomics of speciation.
-A more extensive overview of our research projects is available here.
+Additionally, we are interested in understanding the impact of vector control on mosquito populations.
+Our work in this area has focused on malaria mosquito populations on Bioko Island, Equatorial Guinea through our collaboration with Medical Care Development International (MCDI) which implements the Bioko Island Malaria Elimination Project (BIMEP).
+The is lab also part of the Western Gulf Center of Excellence for Vector-Borne Diseases.
+As part of this center, we are examining the impact of vector control in the Houston area on Culex quinquefasciatus effective population size and metabolic resistance against insecticides.
+Other research topics in the lab include the adaptation of the olfaction system of An. gambiae to human hosts, the role of chemosensation in Anopheles mating behavior, the genomics of behavioral resistance on Bioko Island, and the genomics of speciation.
+A more detailed overview of our research projects is available here.

 Michel is a member of the Vector Biology Research Group at Texas A&M University, which unites faculty, post-docs and students with a shared interest in vectors and the pathogens they transmit.
 Additionally, he is a member of the interdisciplinary research program in Ecology and Evolutionary Biology.

 - Congratulations to Zach Popkin-Hall for successfully defending his PhD dissertation (6/11/2020).